alonzo3569/ROS_Tutorial/Ch6 ROS Gazebo/Ch10 Launch RViz using a configuration file/README.md

 2. Configure your rviz in GUI

-3. Save config as option
+3. Select "Save config as" option

 4. Store .rivz in ~/simulation_ws/src/my_robot_description/rviz